JesseNyberg/HLTVStats/README.md

 * Helps to find average statistics for players

 ## Features
-* The first page is made to be able to search a singular player's statistics
+* The #1 page is made to be able to search a singular player's statistics
-* The WIP page #2 has the ability to find each team's player's average statistics.
+* The #2 has the ability to find each team's player's average statistics.
-* Delay on scraping to prevent rate limits
+* Delay on scraping to prevent rate limit (can be changed in UI)

 ![Demonstration](https://raw.githubusercontent.com/skotfrii2/HLTV-Stats-Collector/master/demonstration/demonstration.gif)